Last Wednesday, The conversation in my house went like this:

 I am happy to report our puppy socialization mission was accomplished.
 As the saying goes, “A tired dog is a good dog”.
 If your dog isn’t snoring blissfully on the ride home, you must have a border collie!

-This story originally was published March 1, 2016, calendar information has been adjusted or deleted. — Ed.
+This story originally was published March 1, 2016, it was updated for the 19-20 season.